Dee Delaney

-Dee Delaney (born February 20, 1995) is an American professional football safety for the Michigan Panthers of the United Football League (UFL).
-He played college football for The Citadel Bulldogs and Miami Hurricanes.
+Dee Delaney (born February 20, 1995) is an American former professional football player who was a safety for six seasons in the National Football League (NFL).
+He played college football for the The Citadel Bulldogs and Miami Hurricanes.
+Delaney currently works as the head coach for his alma mater Whale Branch high school's football team.

 Early life

 A native of Beaufort, South Carolina, he attended Whale Branch Early College High School where he earned 14 varsity letters in football, basketball, baseball and track.
 As a wide receiver and kick returner he was named Region Offensive Player of the Year as a senior and invited to play in the North-South All Star Game.
 He was also an All-Region selection in basketball and baseball as well as being a member of the first place 4x100 relay team on the Class A state championship track team.

 College career

 The Citadel

 Delaney began his collegiate career at The Citadel, where he was a 3-year starter and 3-time All-Southern Conference selection as well as a 2-time Walter Camp Football Championship Subdivision (FCS) All-American; he was also named to the Associated Press FCS All-America team and garnered All-America honors from College Football Madness, STATS, Athlon and HERO.
 His 13 interceptions rank second in school history.